jmsv/cu-attendance-system/README.md

 [![Travis CI](https://travis-ci.com/jamesevickery/cu-attendance-system.svg?token=hXPPRPSZqxVqUVQf6s8p&branch=master)](https://travis-ci.com/jamesevickery/cu-attendance-system#)

+---

-> __Coventry University Attendance Tracker is an app that will help with attendance monitoring.__
+> __Coventry University Attendance System (cuas) is an alternative attendance management system.__
 > Students often forget their student cards, meaning they can't sign in to university lectures.
-Our proposed system provides an alternative method of signing in using their phone's camera for reading QR codes.
+Our proposed system provides an alternative/additional method of signing in using the students' phone cameras for reading QR codes, via the Tracker app.
+A webapp can also be used by lecturers for monitoring attendance.

+---

 ## Getting Started